How To Read Wind Barbs on a Station Model

 5.2 Aviation and Maritime Applications

-In the aviation and maritime industries, wind speed information is of utmost importance.
-Pilots must know the wind speed and direction at their departure and destination.
-They also need this information along the flight route.
-This helps them calculate fuel use, flight time, and the right takeoff and landing procedures.
+This helps them figure out fuel use, flight time, and the best ways to take off and land.
 Sailors use wind speed data to navigate safely.
-This helps them find the best course and avoid bad weather.
-Incorrectly reading wind speed on a station model could lead to serious consequences in these high – stakes environments.
+This helps them find the best route and avoid bad weather.
+Misreading wind speed on a station model could lead to serious problems in these high-stakes situations.

 5.3 General Public Awareness